 In order to change your spousal support order, you must file a request for modification with the court that originally granted the order.
 Even if both spouses have agreed to a change in support, a request for modification must still be filed with the court.
 If the parties cannot come to an agreement, a hearing will most likely be scheduled to offer each side an opportunity to present their arguments regarding the spousal support modification.

-Here at Family Court Direct, through our network of independent legal professionals we understand how overwhelming it can be to manage all of your parental responsibilities, especially in times of financial hardship.
 Whether you are initiating a divorce support proceeding, or just hoping to modify existing orders, Family Court Direct is here to help.
-We will make sure you have filled out all the right paperwork and can guide you through the filing process.
-We understand the fear and stress involved in complying with any financial court order, and we are committed to providing inexpensive and efficient legal document preparation.
+We understand the fear and stress involved in complying with any financial court order, and we are committed to facilitating inexpensive and efficient legal document preparation.
 You don’t have to do it alone!
-The legal professionals with Family Court Direct are available help you with all the paperwork required to modify your child support orders.
-Contact us today.
+The independent legal professionals working with Family Court Direct can help with the paperwork required to modify your child support orders.